What is osteopathy?

 Note: Osteopathic manual practitioners are not medical doctors.
 For any medical emergency please consult your physician or visit your nearest emergency room.

 Exciting news: we now offer osteopathy on Saturdays!
-Pauline Costa, D.O.M.P., will be available for appointments every other Saturday.
-To learn more about Pauline, click here.
+Pauline Costa, D.O.M.P., and Carl Teychene, M.Ost, D.O.M.P., will be available for appointments every other Saturday.
+To learn more about Pauline, click here. and Carl, click here.

 We're looking for a skilled therapist to join our team!
 If you are an osteopathic manual practitioner looking to work with a dynamic and experienced team, click here.